 - 1 (14.5 ounce) can diced tomatoes with green chilies

-- Add the chopped onion, jalapeno and garlic to a food processor.
+- In the bowl of your food processor, fitted with the blade attachment, add the chopped onion, jalapeño and garlic to a food processor.
+Pulse to finely chop.

 - Next add the can of whole peeled tomatoes including their juices, cilantro, sugar and salt and the juice of half a lime.
-Pulse until quite a bit chunky.
+Pulse a few times again.

 - Add diced tomatoes with green chilies.
-Give a few more pulses until desired consistency.
-Check the salsa and add more salt if desired.
+Secure the lid, and give it a few more pulses until desired consistency.
+Check the salsa and add more salt (I add another 1/2 teaspoon) if desired.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »